 Repetition through active discussion and leadership example has been an important aspect of this process for our team, and we have found it to be a key ingredient to learning.
 Elizabeth Arden has been quoted as saying, “Repetition makes reputation and reputation makes customers.”
 What reputation do you want to be known for by your customers?
 To be credible you must deliver, and to deliver, your team and your clients need to be aware of the marvelous work you are doing.
 That is hard to do if you do not strive to communicate updates back on client requests.

 Employees will often assume that since a task is completed, the work is done; not true.
 A task is only completed once you report back on the status to the individual who requested the work to be done in the first place.
 Nothing is quite as frustrating as a client who believes work was not completed, when it in fact was completed and completed well.
 As a good friend use to tell me, “If you don’t report it, it didn’t happen.”

-This principle has brought us an enormous amount of good fortune and success, and we are confident as you establish “Return and Report” as a control principle for your business, it will bring you good fortune and success as well.
+Effective Management in Information Technology will be critical for your success.
+The principle of R&R has brought us an enormous amount of good fortune and success, and we are confident as you establish “Return and Report” as a control principle for your business, it will bring you good fortune and success as well.